 It was only a few years after the Buffalo received national river designation that Mike Mills started the Buffalo Outdoor Center, a small canoe rental business along the banks of the Buffalo, in the quiet little town of Ponca.
-In the years since, Mike and his wife Rhonda, have transformed the small canoe rental business into a top-notch, full service wilderness resort hideaway.
-Visitors can come to float, hike, fish, or just relax and enjoy the beauty of nature.
+In the years since, Mike and his wife Rhonda, have transformed the small canoe rental business into a top-notch, full-service wilderness resort hideaway.
+Visitors can come to float, hike, fish, zipline, camp or just relax and enjoy the beauty of nature.

-I was thrilled to get the opportunity to make a brief overnight trip into Ponca to visit Mike and Rhonda’s backcountry retreat at the Buffalo Outdoor Center.
-Once there it didn’t take me long to realize this was a place I would have to come back and spend more time.
+I was thrilled to get the opportunity to make a brief overnight trip to Ponca to visit Mike and Rhonda’s backcountry retreat at the Buffalo Outdoor Center.
+Once there, it didn’t take me long to realize this was a place I would have to come back and spend more time.

 A scenic drive along backcountry roads brings you to the junction of highways 43 and 74 in the personable town of Ponca.
 The Buffalo River meanders just a stone’s throw away inviting visitors to take to the water or stay on dry land and hike some of the most beautiful trails you’ll find in the state.
 You can pack a lunch and head out for the day or throw on a backpack and spend a few nights along the trail.

 Mike led the way as we drove from Ponca, in the valley, up to an Ozark mountaintop.
 Perched atop the mountain, sits the Riverwind Lodge.
-As you step out of your vehicle in the parking area you know you’re in for a visual treat.
+As you step out of your vehicle in the parking area, you know you’re in for a visual treat.
 The Ozark mountain range is rolled out before you like a magnificent undulating tapestry.
-Once in the lodge you’re gaze is immediately drawn to the floor to ceiling windows at the opposite end that bring the breathtaking 30-mile views right into the spacious great room.
+Once in the lodge, your gaze is immediately drawn to the floor to ceiling windows at the opposite end that brings the breathtaking 30-mile views right into the spacious great room.
 An outside deck draws you even closer to the spectacular mountain views where you can simply lose yourself in the moment.

 Mike and Rhonda have made the Riverwind a special place at Buffalo Outdoor Center.
-Handcrafted of white pine logs, with a massive elk antler chandelier, and beautiful art work on the walls, the lodge can host up to 75 guests in the great room area.
-Spacious, comfortable and lovely decorated bedrooms, with private baths, can guarantee a good nights sleep to as many 24 people.
-The lodge is equipped with a full service kitchen for food prep.
+Handcrafted of white pine logs, with a massive elk antler chandelier, and beautiful artwork on the walls, the lodge can host up to 75 guests in the great room area.
+Spacious, comfortable and lovely decorated bedrooms, with private baths, can guarantee a good night's sleep to as many as 24 people.
+The lodge is equipped with a full-service kitchen for food prep.
 The large outdoor deck allows groups to spread out and enjoy the view, the hot tub, or cozy up to the campfire in the outside pavilion.
-Riverwind would be a great location for a family reunion, or any type of group gathering.
+Riverwind would be a great location for a family reunion or any group gathering.

 Just because you’re in the wilderness doesn’t mean you have to rough it.
 From rustic comfort to lavish luxury there’s a handcrafted log cabin to suit your taste.
-BOC has a variety of cabins available, from luxury log cabins perched on the mountaintop with gorgeous panoramas, to quiet secluded settings in the peaceful valley near Ponca.
+BOC has a variety of cabins available, from luxury log cabins perched on the mountaintop with gorgeous panoramas to quietly secluded settings in the peaceful valley near Ponca.
+They also have pet-friendly cabins, hot tub cabins, and intimate couples cabins.
 All cabins are fully furnished ready for you to drop your bag inside the door and get down to the business of relaxing and enjoying the nature that surrounds you.
-Each cabin has a fireplace and some cabins have an indoor Jacuzzi, or an outdoor hot tub.
+Each cabin has a fireplace, and some cabins have an indoor Jacuzzi or an outdoor hot tub.

-This stunning view, with Mike and Rhonda standing on the bluff in the early morning light, was on the cover of the Rand McNally Road Atlas a few years back.
-Although this is a favorite short hike location you may have to ask directions to find the parking area.
+The stunning view of Mike and Rhonda standing on the bluff in the early morning light was on the cover of the Rand McNally Road Atlas a few years back.
+Although this is a favorite short hike location, you may have to ask directions to find the parking area.

-Whether you’re interested in a back to nature getaway, a romantic weekend, a family retreat or just want to experience the beauty of the Ozarks, you’ll want to consider a visit to the Buffalo Outdoor Center.
+Whether interested in a back to nature getaway, a romantic weekend, a family retreat or just want to experience the beauty of the Ozarks, consider a visit to the Buffalo Outdoor Center.
 For more information visit: www.buffaloriver.com.
 For information on Arkansas visit: www.arkansas.com